Health & Fitness

 Any age, yes, really.

-Even puppies under 8 weeks of age benefit from gently challenging environments such as novel surfaces to walk on, learning to pay attention to a task then pay attention to a handler.
+Even puppies under 8 weeks of age benefit from gently challenging environments such as novel surfaces to walk on, learning to pay attention to a task and pay attention to a handler.

 The control we give to parkour pups benefits their general training and safety, they will learn to wait for permission from you before performing any parkour task, they will learn to use their body and brain.
 Particularly good for temperaments at either end of the scale, building confidence in shier pups, thoughtfulness in bolder pups.